Anishinaabe Astronomy and Identity

 Dakwaa-giizhigad izhiwebag biboong apii waasa ayaad giizis.

-The shortest day happens in the summer when the sun is far away. (winter solstice)
+The shortest day happens in the winter when the sun is far away. (winter solstice)

 Endaaso biboon akii owaakaashkawaan giizisoon epiichi biimiskobizod.